 HRIS Evaluation and Implementation roadmaps

-A good road-map would be organization specific.
+The question is, how to get there.
+A good road-map would be organization-specific.
 Most businesses with a headcount of 50 or more would already have a basic system in place.
-Perhaps with basic systems such as an in-house excel macro enabled HR record system or an open-source system like Orange HRMS.
+This could be an macro-enabled HR record system in Excel, or an open-source system like Orange HRMS.

 However, at some point, growing organizations will need a robust full-suite HRIS system for several reasons.
-This could be for:
+These include:

 - Better record keeping